dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical/role_star_scientist_pep_talk.md

 type: noResponse
 ---

-# A "Pep Talk" for the Star Scientist.
+# A Message for the Star Scientist.

 After a very long period of overwork, the physical and emotional toll is such that, on your doctor’s orders, you need a long break.
 Your goal is to get 21 months away ...
 12 months of time off to decompress by sailing in the Pacific and 9 months in the Institute.